 Notice shall be given to all owners of real property within 200 feet in all directions of the property which is the object of the hearing by mailing a copy thereof by certified mail to the property owner at the address shown on the current tax duplicate.

-Notice shall be given, in the discretion of the Approving Authority, to all neighboring municipalities through which vehicles involved in the soil removal are expected to travel and all property owners in the township.
+Following approval, notice shall be given, at the discretion of the Approving Authority as a condition of the resolution, to all neighboring municipalities through which vehicles involved in the soil removal are expected to travel.

-In granting permits hereunder, the Approving Authority or Township Engineer shall have the power to impose terms and conditions in the public interest, including the fixing of time limit and if the time required or asked to complete the soil movement operation is so extended as to indicate the establishment of a soil movement use which would be contrary to the zoning plan in the area, the permit shall not be granted.
+In granting permits hereunder, the Approving Authority or Township Engineer shall have the power to impose terms and conditions in the public interest, including the fixing of time limit and if the time required or asked to complete the soil movement operation is so extended as to indicate the establishment of a soil movement use which would negatively impact the zone plan or surrounding properties, the permit shall not be granted.

 The Approving Authority may, in its discretion and consistent with the purposes herein stated, require the completion of all soil movement or sections thereof by a subdivider prior to the erection of any dwellings or structures on the premises.